-WHAT IS DRIVING GROWTH IN WHANGĀREI
+WHAT IS DRIVING GROWTH IN WHANGĀREI?

-Places grow when they succeed in attracting and retaining people to live and work.
 Our growth is largely driven by people moving to Whangārei, rather than a natural increase in our existing population.
 Of those people moving to Whangārei, some are moving from overseas as either immigrants or returning New Zealand citizens.
 Some are moving from other locations in New Zealand, primarily Auckland.
 People moving out of Auckland are largely doing so due to pressures (housing costs, traffic, amenity) created by Auckland's population increase, which is largely driven by immigration.

-Inter-regional migration, the movement of people within New Zealand is a key driver to Whangārei's growth in recent years.
+Inter-regional migration, the movement of people within New Zealand, is a key driver of Whangārei's growth in recent years.
 Migration from Auckland to Whangārei appears to be the largest component of the change.
 We believe this is due to the District's pulling factors including our natural environment, comparatively affordable housing and employment opportunities.

 These drivers for growth have important implications for thinking about the future of housing demand in Whangārei.
-If the District can preserve its attractive natural environment and relatively affordable housing while improving incomes and labour force participation, then it is likely to experience sustained growth principally by attracting New Zealanders from other regions.
-Conversely, if house prices are moderate in Auckland, it may reduce the amount of growth that spills over to other parts of the upper North Island.
+If the District can preserve its attractive natural environment and relatively affordable housing while improving incomes and labour force participation, then it is likely to experience sustained growth, principally by attracting New Zealanders from other regions.
+Conversely, if house prices are moderate in Auckland, it may reduce the amount of growth that spills over to other parts of the Upper North Island.
 At present, the former scenario seems more likely.